unm-historiography/2016-fall/new-historiography/outlines/Alison.myth.md

 - Uses of myth
      - Bonds of a people
+          - Myths such as God's decleration of the Jews as his people brought them together and kept them together as a seperate people.
      - Instructions
+          - The fall of man is a myth that teaches obedience to God.
      - Justification
+          - God choosing the levites as priests made them the legitmate tribe to hold that posistion.

 - Examples of myth
      - Bible
+         - A fair amount of the old testement as well as Jesus as the Son of God.
-     - Russian chronicle describing the origin of the Slavic people.
+     - Russian chronicle describing the origin of the Slavic people. (the chronicle claims that slavs are descended from one of the sons of Noah.
      - Greek/Roman Gods
      - Egyptians/Pharos
+          - Pharos being gods legitimized power
      - Poets
+          - They took history and added the mystic realm to it.
 - Blurred lines/Difference between history and myth.
      - Again Russian chronicle
      - What can we prove and what may or may not have happened we don't know
+          - Jesus existed vs. Jesus was the Son of God.